Basic Training for Alexander technique and other somatic practitioners in Best Practices when working with clients living with Parkinson’s disease

 13 hours of recorded trainings

-Access to a folder of course materials and supportive content and outreach materials
+Access to a comprehensive online folder of up-to-date course materials, supportive content, and professional outreach materials

-• If you live in a low-income or high-inflation country, please contact us to work out an equitable fee.
+If you live in a low-income or high-inflation country, please contact us directly and we will work out an equitable fee.

 REGISTRATION

-1) Please send an email with “Parkinson’s Basic Training Recordings” in the subject line, and note whether you would like English, Spanish, or French recordings, or a combination, to:
+1) Please send an email with “Parkinson’s Basic Training” in the subject line, and note whether you would like English, Spanish, or French recordings, or some combination, to:

 info@thepoiseproject.org